krox/Scribe/docs/design.md

 ## Similar projects / why this cannot be done with X

 ### Scribe is not json-schema
-* `json-schema` is purely for verification, whereas `Scribe` also does data read/write
+* `json-schema` is purely for validation, whereas `Scribe` also does data read/write
 * `json-schema` can only describe json data, not more low-level formats.
 For example it cannot reasonably distinguish between single- and double-precision floating point numbers.
 * `json-schema` lacks an efficient understanding of multi-dimensional homogeneous numerical arrays, which are crucial to our usecases in scientific computations.